 Four members on the guidance committee must participate in the oral examination on the dissertation.
 To ensure fairness in the examination procedure and maintenance of academic standards, the dean of the college or the chair/director of the academic unit may appoint an outside member to the examining committee.
 The outside member of the committee will read and critique the thesis/dissertation, will participate in the oral part of the exam, and will submit a report to the dean of the college and/or the chair/director of the academic unit.
 It is the student's responsibility to verify the availability of faculty members in any particular semester.

 Only members of the dissertation committee are allowed to remain during the examination portion of the defense.
 The possible outcomes of the oral dissertation defense and examination are votes of pass, conditional pass, or fail.
 The outcome is reported on the Final Oral Dissertation Exam form.
 For a student to receive a pass vote, all faculty or all faculty except one must vote pass.
-For a student to receive a vote, at least two dissertation committee members must .
+For a student to receive a failure vote, at least two dissertation committee members must vote for failing.
 If the vote is fail, the student is withdrawn from the program.
 For a student to receive a conditional pass vote, at least two guidance committee members must vote conditional pass.
 A conditional pass indicates that the committee wishes substantial revision in the dissertation.
 Conditions should be stipulated on Final Oral Dissertation Exam form or on an attachment to the form.
 All dissertation committee members must review the revisions prior to voting pass or fail.
 A second meeting is not required.
 A conditional pass must be completed within one calendar year of the committee vote.
 A student may receive a conditional pass only once.

 Dissertations are submitted electronically.
 The instructions for submission can be found at http://grad.msu.edu/etd/.
 When submitting an electronic thesis or dissertation to ProQuest, a student has the option to open the document to search using Google, Google Scholar and Google Books.
 The option to block such searches continues to be available.
 A bound copy of the dissertation as approved by the dissertation committee must be filed with the Information and Media Ph.D.
 Program Office before a student can graduate.
 It is the student's responsibility to ensure timely submission of all of these materials; certification for graduation may be denied or delayed if these materials are not submitted according to the university calendar.